nukalamanikanta26/ToDo-Application/README.md

 # ToDo-Application
 A lightweight, responsive ToDo List application built using HTML, CSS, and JavaScript.
-It allows users to add, check off, and delete tasks — all while storing data in localStorage, so your tasks persist across sessions.
+It allows users to add, check off, and delete tasks — all while storing data in localStorage, so your tasks persist across sessions. simple and basic application as a beginner to understand easily.
+Through going on this project i understood the concepts of remove() , saveData() to store data in local storage, onclickEventListener().
 # You can run in your Browser
 Open http://127.0.0.1:5500/index.html in Your Browser 📌 Features